Troller Veículos Especiais: History

 On 14 December 2009, a Troller made the news when it cleared São Paulo's flooded streets during a news broadcast, at the time, the company played along and tried to find the driver.
 The T4 received a redesign in 2014.

 The Troller plant in Horizonte was closed by the end of 2021, with Ford ending all its production in Brazil.
 The brand and the Technology was not put for sale, just the industrial complex which comprises a land of 120142 m2 with 21736 km2 of floor area.
 The special tax regime, valid until 2025, would also be linked to the factory.

+The state owned company expropriated the 129,000 m² of land that was for sale and seems to re-assemble electric hybrid vehicles, six models from three brands, starting in 2025.
+The investment of R$ 400 million would be for the first phase 255 direct employees.
+The Plant where the assembly is planned in Horizonte was ceded by Adece to Comexport under a loan-for-use arrangement, where 3 years ago was ex Troller of ex Ford, meaning the forests behind with a total land of 550 000 m² is to be devasted near the water supply.

+In September 2025, it was announced that the Chevrolet Spark EUV will be assembled in CKD and SKD in the former Troller plant.